core accessibility principles for modern frameworks

 aria-hidden="true"to live regions breaks screen reader announcements. - Nesting interactive controls (buttons, links) inside

-role='status'causes focus traps. - Overusing
+role="status"creates focus traps. - Overusing

-aria-live='assertive'degrades user experience and causes test flakiness. - Relying solely on automated tests without verifying actual assistive technology output.
+aria-live="assertive"degrades user experience and causes test flakiness. - Relying solely on automated tests without verifying actual assistive technology output.

 Frequently Asked Questions